 - Top Speed: 100 kph

-WAG5s come in a bewildering array of subtypes just like the WAM4 with the letters denoting everything from traction motor type to rheostatic braking, the most common ones being WAG5A for those with Alstom motors, WAG5H for Hitachi motors, WAG5HA for WAG5s fitted with high adhesion bogies, WAG5P denoting passenger duties.
+WAG5s come in a bewildering array of subtypes (just like the WAM4) with letters denoting everything from traction motor type to rheostatic braking.
+The most common variants are WAG5A for those with Alstom motors, WAG5H for Hitachi motors, WAG5HA for WAG5s fitted with high adhesion bogies, WAG5P denoting passenger duties.
 However, but these letters are not part of any official classification but rather used as identification markers by individual workshops.
 Hence not all WAG5s with Alstom motors might be marked WAG5A and so on.
-The first WAG5 was a converted WAM4B #21103 turned out in December 1978, the first “built as” WAG5 was #21139 and #23000 the first WAG5 to be built to its set specifications.
+The first WAG5 21103 was a converted WAM4B turned out in December 1978.
+The first “built as” WAG5 was #21139 and #23000 the first WAG5 to be built to its set specifications.
 A massive 1194 were built over two decades.
 The last WAG5 was #24074 turned out by BHEL on 1998.

 Drive: Six Alstom TAO 659 or Hitachi HS15250A DC traction motors on two six-axle ALCO trimount bogies, axle hung, controlled by a tap-changer and “field weakening”.